-Formal complaints must be made to the head teacher (unless they are about the head teacher - see below) or the named person in this policy, via the school office postmaster@hayes.bromley.sch.uk.
+Formal complaints must be made to the head teacher (unless they are about the head teacher - see below) or the named person in this policy, via the school office (provide contact details).
 This may be done in person or in writing (preferably on the Complaint Form).